 At low latitudes, the LTA maps (Fig. 5a-c) indicate enhanced values for the summer subtropics, both in LTA value as well as in GWMF.
-These enhanced values correspond,

-- 10 in a loose way, to regions of large precipitation in the right column.
-For instance, in January enhanced precipitation above South America, Africa, the Maritime Continent and a strong center of convection around the dateline correspond to LTA maxima (indicated by the pink lines on the right column and light-blue and green color in the left column), convection west of Middle America, above the southern US (Florida, Gulf - of Mexico), the Indian monsoon and, again, Indonesia correspond to LTA maxima in Northern Hemisphere summer.
+These enhanced values correspond, in a loose way, to regions of large precipitation in the right column.
+For instance, in January enhanced precipitation above South America, Africa, the Maritime Continent and a strong center of convection around the

+- 515 dateline correspond to LTA maxima (indicated by the pink lines on the right column and light-blue and green color in the left column), convection west of Middle America, above the southern US (Florida, Gulf of Mexico), the Indian monsoon and, again, Indonesia correspond to LTA maxima in Northern Hemisphere summer.
 However, the maxima in LTA appear, in general, at somewhat higher latitudes than the precipitation maxima.
-Enhanced LTA values at the west coast of Africa in panel c have no direct correspondence in precipitation, and there are many rain areas which are not visible in enhanced GWMF with high LTA. - That a correspondence, albeit loose, exists, gives us a hint that there are GWs excited in the UTLS above or in the vicinity of convection.
+Enhanced LTA values at the west coast of Africa in panel c - 520 have no direct correspondence in precipitation, and there are many rain areas which are not visible in enhanced GWMF with high LTA.

+That a correspondence, albeit loose, exists, gives us a hint that in the ECMWF model GWs are excited in the UTLS above or in the vicinity of convection.
 It does not provide us explanation for the substantial momentum flux of GWs for which backtraces end a far distance from any convection.

-Is this is a different source?
+- 525 Is this is a different source?
 Also, if we assume that GWs are excited above convection, why is the correspondence not closer?
-A tentative explanation - for the latter question is connected to oblique propagation of GWs: the source is unlikely to be precisely at the termination position, because the rays are terminated when they reach a critical level where the amplitude vanishes.
-It is therefore more likely that the true source is located somewhere along the ray above the LTA.
-Since typical raytraces in the tropics have lengths of several thousand kilometers, frequently 10 000 km,

-(not shown) a slightly higher source altitude may correspond to a displacement of several degree e.g. in latitude.
+A tentative explanation for the latter question is connected to oblique propagation of GWs: the source is unlikely to be precisely at the termination position, because the rays are terminated when they reach a critical level where the amplitude vanishes.
+It is therefore more likely that the true sources of the GWs resolved in the ECMWF data are located somewhere - 530 along the ray above the LTA.
+Since typical ray-traces in the tropics have lengths of several thousand kilometers, frequently 10 000 km, (not shown), a slightly higher source altitude may correspond to a displacement of several degree e.g. in latitude.
 Therefore patterns get blurred or shifted: analyses beyond simple collocation of maps are required for further insight.